-As we discussed in the opening post for the series The Art of Mitigating Risk in Data Destruction one of the first steps that companies will have to take is the secure destruction of data off hard drives that are set to be replaced.
-The best ITADs in the country will offer a range of services to help organizations with this, the first being ensuring that all drives can be sanitized onsite at the client facility.
+One of the first moves that businesses will have to take is the safe destruction of data from hard drives that are about to be replaced.
+The best ITADs in the country will provide a variety of methods to assist businesses…..the first of which is ensuring that all drives can be sanitized at the client’s facility.

-The healthy economy, and ever-growing need for affordable technology, also means that many organizations do not have to settle for cutting their losses on older technology but can, in fact, work with a reputable ITAD to resell their now sanitized equipment.
+Because of the strong economy and growing demand for inexpensive technology, many businesses don’t have to cut their losses on older technology and can now work with a trustworthy ITAD to resell their sanitized equipment.

-Decommissioning data centers will be inevitable, but the process has to be neither risky nor tedious for the client.
-ITADs with advanced decommissioning services will be able to sanitize old drives, remove them securely from the client site, and offer affordable replacement options – both to purchase, and what is becoming ever more popular – leasing of up to date equipment.
+Decommissioning data centers will be inevitable, but the process doesn’t have to be risky or tedious for the client.
+ITADs with advanced decommissioning services will be able to sanitize old drives, remove them securely from the client site, and offer affordable replacement options — both to purchase, and what is becoming ever more popular, leasing of up-to-date equipment.

 As the saying goes, Windows is dead, long live Windows!